David Birney

 David Edwin Birney (April 23, 1939 – April 27, 2022) was an American actor and director whose career included performances in both contemporary and classical roles in theatre, film, and television.
 He is noted for having played the title role in the television series Serpico.
-He also starred in Bridget Loves Bernie, an early 1970s TV series about an interfaith marriage that also starred Meredith Baxter (whom he married after the series ended).
+He also starred in Bridget Loves Bernie, an early 1970s TV series about an interfaith marriage that also starred Meredith Baxter, whom he married after the series ended.
 He also portrayed Dr. Ben Samuels in St. Elsewhere from 1982 until 1983.

 Early life

-Birney was born in Washington, D.C., on April 23, 1939.
-His father, Edwin, worked as a special agent for the FBI; his mother, Jeanne (McGee), was a housewife before becoming a real estate agent.
+Birney was born to an Irish Catholic family in Washington, D.C., on April 23, 1939.
+His father, Edwin, worked as a special agent for the FBI; his mother, Jeanne (née McGee), was a housewife before becoming a real estate agent.
 Birney attended schools in Brooklyn, Ohio, and graduated from West High School in Cleveland.
 Named to the National Honor Society, he lettered in basketball, football, and track.
 He held a B.A. degree from Dartmouth College with "High Distinction" in English literature, English Honors.
 At the University of California, Los Angeles, Birney earned an M.A. in theatre arts, acting and directing, studying with Ralph Freud and William Melnitz.
 He held a teaching assistant fellowship and was awarded an honorary Ph.D. in Humanities from Southern Utah University.